VSQ – ‘All Along the Watchtower’

 “Oh,” I said.
 But I didn’t really understand.
 Not then, and not now.
 Fifty million pieces of vinyl.

 I like to take a short nap after lunch when I can.
 If I’ve been listening to John Cage or Grand Funk Railroad (that was a joke), I tone things down for sleepytime—Bill Evans or Brad Mehldau or Gregorian chants or Bach keyboard music.
 One deceptively regular morning this week I’d been listening to Imogen Heap, one of my favorite musicians of the last couple of years.
-She’s a riveting artist, so intense, angry and so frightening that she invariably triggering cremasteric testicular retraction.
+She’s a riveting artist, so intense, angry and so frightening that she invariably sends me into cremasteric testicular retraction.

 But right there in the folder with “iMegaphone”, “Ellipse” and “Sparks” is “VSQ Performs Imogen Heap” – string quartet treatments of Ms Heap’s compositions.
 I don’t know how it got there, but I’d listened to it numerous times, albeit on my way to Siestaville, with my critical senses duly dulled.
 But I’d heard enough to know that I approved.
 Ms Heap is one fine musician, and it’s a pleasure to hear her given a respectful treatment in a quasi-classical setting.
-It fits her complex, intelligent music just like her musical gloves.
+It fits her complex, intelligent music like a musical glove.
 (Vitamin String Quartet Performs Imogen Heap)

 Not so different from the Kronos Quartet’s homages to Bill Evans and to Thelonious Monk, both of which include string transrangements of the original, with guest slots from the masters’ cronies (Eddie Gomez/Jim Hall, and Ron Carter, respectively) providing a fine kosher certificate.